gana-22/message-management-system/README.md

 - Input validation using class-validator
 - Data sanitization
-- Environment variables for sensitive configuration
+- Environment variables for sensitive configuration **Added authorization only on the Create Message api using Guards and Roles.

 ## Future Improvements

-- Add authentication and authorization
+- Add authentication and Relationship Based Access Control (ReBAC) as such that only the sender and receiver would be having the access to the conversation

 ## Troubleshooting